2024-2025 Slate Nominations

 • Reviewing membership categories, definition/criteria and recommending changes/clarification if necessary.

-• Soliciting nominations of qualified individuals for Active, Associate, Affiliate, Honorary, or Corresponding Members from Active Members.
+• Soliciting nominations of qualified individuals for Active, Associate, Affiliate, Honorary, or Corresponding Members from Active or Senior Members.

-• Considering the acceptability of all candidates and make a recommendation to the Executive Committee.
+• Considering the acceptability of all candidates and make recommendation to the Executive Committee.

 • Presenting the names of candidates approved by the Executive Committee for Active, Associate, Affiliate, Honorary and Corresponding Membership at the Executive Session of the Annual Meeting.

-• Reviewing, modifying (as needed), and adopting for use the approved candidate rating method, and adhering to the philosophy of weighting equally among teaching, research, and leadership in professional, community/local, and national positions.
-Experience/participation in AOA leadership programming will also be considered.
+• Reviewing and modifying as indicated and adopting for use the rating method recommended by the Strategic Planning Conference and adhering to the philosophy of weighting equally among teaching, research, and leadership.

 • Assessing and validating the process and membership recommendations.